Improving Bridge estimators via $f$-GAN: Example 1: Mixture of Rings

 In this example, we estimate $ \log r = \log Z_1 - \log Z_2$ using the $f$-GAN-Bridge estimator ($f$-GB, Algorithm \ref{algo_practical}), Warp-III Bridge estimator \citep{meng2002warp}, Warp-U Bridge estimator \citep{wang2020warp} and Gaussianzed Bridge Sampling (GBS) \citep{jia2020normalizing}.
-All methods mentioned above except for our Algorithm \ref{algo_practical} need to estimate $\log Z_1, \log Z_2$ separately.
 We fix $N_i$, the number of samples from $q_i$, to be $2000$ for $i=1,2$, and compare the performance of these methods as we increase the dimension $p$.
 For each value of $p$, we run each methods 100 times.
-For each repetition, we first draw $N_1=N_2=2000$ independent samples from $q_1,q_2$.
-We then split the samples into equal-sized training and estimating samples, use the training samples to estimate the transformed densities and use the estimating samples to compute the $f$-GAN-Bridge estimate of $r$ based on the transformed densities.
-In Algorithm \ref{algo_practical}, this corresponds to setting $n_i=n'_i=N_i/2$ for $i=1,2$. \cite{wong2020properties} and \cite{wang2020warp} also suggest different ways of splitting the samples.
-For simplicity, we do not consider them in this example.
+For Algorithm \ref{algo_practical}, we set $\lambda_1, \lambda_2 = 0.05$, and $\tilde q^{(\phi)}_{1}$ to be a Real-NVP with 4 coupling layers.
+For Warp-III and GBS, we use the recommended or default settings.
+For Warp-U, we adopt the cross splitting strategy suggested by the authors: We first estimate the Warp-U transformation using first half of the samples as the training set, and compute the Warp-U Bridge estimator using the second half as the estimating set.
+We then swap the role of the training and estimating set to compute another Warp-U Bridge estimator.
+The final output would then be the average of the two Warp-U Bridge estimators.
+This idea has also been discussed in \cite{wong2020properties}.
 Let $\hat r$ be a generic estimator of $r$.
 For each method and each value of $p$, we compute a MC estimate of the MSE of $\log \hat r$ based on the results from the repeated runs.
 We use it as the benchmark of performance.
-For our Algorithm \ref{algo_practical}, we set $\beta_1,\beta_2 = 0.05$, and $\tilde q^{(\phi)}_{1}$ to be a Real-NVP with 4 coupling layers.
-For Warp-U, GBS and Warp-III, we use the recommended or default settings.
-We report the averaged running time of each method in Supplementary Material S.7.
 From Figure \ref{ring_all_methods} we see $f$-GB outperforms all other methods for all choices of $p$.
 We also include a scatter plot of the first two dimensions of samples from $q_1,q_2$ and the transformed $q_1^{(\phi_t)}$ when $p=48$, where $q_1^{(\phi_t)}$ is estimated using Algorithm \ref{algo_practical} with $n_i=n'_i=N_i/2$ for $i=1,2$.
 We see the transformed $q_1^{(\phi_t)}$ captures the structure of $q_2$ accurately, and they share much greater overlap than the original $q_1,q_2$.